gavin19/reddit-pl-sidebar-updater/README.md

 http://www.bbc.co.uk/sport/football/teams/leicester-city

 The `display` value is the one used in the [league table](http://www.bbc.co.uk/sport/football/premier-league/table), which would be *Leicester* in this case.
 The `sub` value is the name of the subreddit.
-For Lecicester, it'd be `lcfc`.
+For Leicester, it'd be `lcfc`.

 In the sidebar of the subreddit, add `[](#stats_start)[](#stats_end)`, where you want the tables to be injected.